judsonmitchell/LACrimBook/README.md

 LACrimBook
 ===============

-LACrimBook aims to replace West's big and expensive handbook of criminal laws with a free, digital alternative.
+LACrimBook aims to replace West's big and expensive handbook of Louisiana criminal laws with a free, digital alternative.

 The project uses many open source tools including: